Create other documents

 It is always important to read your terms of service thoroughly to ensure it matches your needs and is free of errors and omissions.
 After completing the questionnaire, you can make textual changes by downloading it in Microsoft Word.
-If no changes are needed, you can simply download the PDF version and sign.
-These downloads are available by navigating to the Documents section of your account dashboard.
+If no changes are needed, you can simply download the PDF version.

 All websites need to post their online terms of service in order to notify visitors of its rules and protect themselves from a wide variety of potential legal liabilities.
 This help guide explains the main sections and key considerations when creating terms of service for your website.
 Note that this document is meant for websites based within the United States.
 It may not be appropriate for sites hosted in other countries or may need additional language.

 You'll get a secure personalized dashboard that stores all of your legal forms.
 Edit, download, and print your documents at any time from any device.

 Your documents and information are always kept private.

 Over 3,000 five star reviews from our customers.

 Complete your online terms of service in minutes with LegalNature's intuitive, step-by-step guidance.